Skip the Car, Plane or Bus. Plan Your Trip to Boston by Train.

 Things to Do in Boston

 Whether your trip to Boston includes going to a Red Sox game at Fenway Park, visiting historic sites of the American Revolution or attending business meetings, Amtrak trains deliver you where you want to go, from stations located in the heart of one city to the heart of another.
-Trains depart from stations centrally located in cities along the eastern corridor, like New York Penn Station, Philadelphia 30th Street Station, Providence Station or Washington, DC, Union Station, and arrive at one of four stations in the Boston metro area.
+Trains depart from stations centrally located in cities along the eastern corridor, like New York - Penn Station, Philadelphia - William H Gray III 30th Street Station, Providence Station or Washington, DC, - Union Station, and arrive at one of four stations in the Boston metro area.
 After you detrain, use our Boston walking tour guide to find numerous nearby Boston attractions and get acquainted with the city in no time.

 Boston South Station (BOS), where you can walk to many attractions, such as Chinatown, the Theater District, Children's Museum, New England Aquarium, Quincy Market, Faneuil Hall, Boston Common and Beacon Hill, or jump on the T (the Boston Subway) Red Line to tour around the city.
 For business travelers, Boston's Financial District is a quick walk or cab ride from Boston South Station.

 Boston Back Bay Station (BBY) is steps from the Prudential Center and a quick walk to Copley Square and the upscale boutiques on energetic Newbury Street.
 Or take a walk across the Charles River into Cambridge, where MIT, Harvard and Central Square are located.